“A sweeping combination of singular human drama and a breathtaking pastiche of bodies and minds in motion for a cause.”

 by Ken Bakely

-Staring death in the face – slow, agonizing death from a disease claiming lives with terrifying speed – the characters in Robin Campillo’s BPM (Beats Per Minute) respond with life.
-Set in the early 1990s, the film follows the Parisian branch of ACT UP, Larry Kramer’s loud, fussy, and indelible activist group that spoke truth to power when governments an pharmaceutical companies dragged their feet in concocting a meaningful response to the HIV/AIDS crisis.
+Staring death in the face – slow, agonizing death from a disease claiming lives at a terrifying rate – the characters in Robin Campillo’s BPM (Beats Per Minute) respond with life.
+Set in the early 1990s, the film follows the Parisian branch of ACT UP, Larry Kramer’s loud, fussy, and indelible activist group that spoke truth to power when governments and pharmaceutical companies dragged their feet in concocting a meaningful response to the HIV/AIDS crisis.
 The movie is just as energetic as its inspiration: in fact, it’s flat-out electric.
 A sweeping combination of singular human drama and a breathtaking pastiche of bodies and minds in motion for a cause, Campillo crafts a story epic in scope and specific in placement, yet he never loses sight of a universal and timeless core.

 How does he do this?
 Consider his juxtaposition of two recurring elements: the organization’s weekly meetings and its field demonstrations.
 The former is a hotbed of disagreement, bound, however ostensibly, by basic public decorum and parliamentary procedure.
 Members deride bad ideas with cutting remarks, or express their own with impassioned and free-flowing impromptu speeches.
 Campillo focuses on the group in its mixed parts – their connections to the disease all intimate but diverse, their worldviews aligned in this issue, but divergent in others.
 But when they settle on a plan, BPM is equally compelling in its expression of activism through anger.